 The ANR's approach to remediation of degraded surface waters and protection of high-quality waters includes the use of both regulatory and non-regulatory tools with associated technical and financial assistance to incentivize implementation.
-Tactical basin plans address water quality by land use sector (Figure 23).
-Ongoing protection and restoration efforts and recommendations to meet water quality objectives are developed for each sector.
+Tactical basin plans address water quality by land use sector (Figure 27).
+Ongoing protection and restoration efforts are described and recommendations to meet water quality objectives are developed for each sector.
 These recommendations support the development of the strategies in the Chapter 5 Implementation Table.
-The Phase 3 content for the
+Additional information supporting strategy development is also found in the Phase 3 content for the LC TMDL (see Chapter 3)